Cholesterol Reducing Foods Fruits, Nuts

 - The Liver

-The liver is responsible for producing all the cholesterol that the body requires.
+The liver is responsible for producing all the Cholesterol that the body requires.

 What is Cholesterol?

-Cholesterol is a waxy-type substance that is found in all animal cells.
+It is a waxy-type substance that is found in all animal cells.
 It is essential for many bodily functions, such as producing hormones and building cell membranes.

 Having high cholesterol levels may increase the risk of heart disease and stroke.